 Item Function Shortcut 135mm telephoto lens (15° FOV) Type of lens and FOV (field of view).
 Parallel projection view Type of lens and FOV (field of view).
-Press P Wireframe Renders the scene contents as the Wireframe of the face borders.
+Press D,P Two point perspective correction Displays vertical edges as parallel at shallow camera tilt angles.
+Wireframe Renders the scene contents as the Wireframe of the face borders.
 Tip: To see the wireframe of terrains, select them in the Scene Editor and enable the Wireframe option in the Inspector.
 Press 4 Shaded Renders the scene contents with colors but with no textures.
 Note: This also means that no opacity maps are applied and some otherwise transparent parts are rendered opaque.
 Press 5 Textured Renders the scene contents with colors and textures.
 Press 6 Wireframe on Shaded/Textured Enable or disable an overlay such as the wireframe render mode but on top of the rendered elements.
 Press 7 Shadows Turns shadows on or off.
 Note: Note that enabling shadows on large models may considerably affect rendering performance.
 Press 8 Ambient Occlusion Enable or disable ambient occlusion rendering (ambient occlusion).
 Press 9 On-camera light Switches the sun position between the specified location and straight behind the camera.
 Press L Single-Sided Lighting Switches between single- and double-sided lighting.
 With single-sided lighting, faces are rendered the same whether you look from the front or the back side.
 With double-sided lighting, faces are rendered as though they were a physical wall that looks different on both sides.
-Backface Culling Enable or disable backface culling.
-With backface culling enabled, only faces facing the camera are rendered.
+Force backface culling Enforce backface culling by ignoring the CGA material.doubleSided property and only rendering the faces facing the camera.
 Terrain Masking Enable or disable masking of multiple terrains in overlapping terrain regions.

-Information Display Turns the information display on and off.
+Item Function Shortcut Information Display Turns the information display on and off.
 The information display provides statistics for the current scene such as number of objects and polygon count.
-Press D,D

-Item Function Shortcut Axes Switches rendering of the axis visualization in the lower left corner.
+Press D,D Axes Switches rendering of the axis visualization in the lower left corner.
 Note: The coordinate system can be switched in View Coordinate System.
 Press D,A Compass Switches rendering of the Compass in the lower right corner.
 Press D,C Grid Switches rendering of the Grid at elevation 0 for reference.
 Press D,G Bookmarks gizmos Turns visibility on and off.
 Switches rendering of small cameras for the Bookmarks locations.
 Handles Turns handles visibility on and off.
 View Coordinate System Choose a Coordinate System for the Navigation Display and the axis visualization